 The Company has considered the economy in Argentina to be highly inflationary, effective June 30, 2018.
-In accordance with Accounting Standards Codification 830 "Foreign Currency Matters", a highly inflationary economy is one that has experienced cumulative inflation of approximately 100 percent or more over a three-year period.
+In accordance with ASC 830 "Foreign Currency Matters", a highly inflationary economy is one that has experienced cumulative inflation of approximately 100 percent or more over a three-year period.
 An entity is required to apply the revised accounting guidance in the reporting period following when the economy was deemed to be highly inflationary.
 As a result of this classification, the functional currency of the Company's Argentina Subsidiaries was changed from the local currency to the U.S. Dollar, beginning July 1, 2018, and impacts from the change in the value of the local currency for monetary assets and liabilities is now reflected in the consolidated statements of operations.
-The total impact from foreign currency losses was \$1.5 million during the year ended December 31, 2018, and was recorded in restructuring, impairment and transaction-related charges in the consolidated assets as of December 31, 2018, and less than 2.0% of total consolidated net sales for the year ended December 31, 2018.
+The total impact from foreign currency losses was \$2.8 million and \$1.5 million during the years ended December 31, 2019 and 2018, respectively, and was recorded in restructuring, impairment and transaction-related charges in the consolidated assets as of December 31, 2019, and less than 2.0% of total consolidated net sales for the year ended December 31, 2019.